Tsukuba Circuit (6 laps)

 more racing, more laps, and at least one more track (Monza) to race at.
 Sigh.

-transmission at London perhaps, for those with tall gears.
+at either track, for those with tall gears.

 '65 Alfa Romeo Giulia Sprint GTA (1,500)